 Cochrane is committed to independence, transparency, and integrity in healthcare research.
 The Research Integrity Team works to support and strengthen this commitment through research, policy development and implementation, advocacy and community outreach.
-The Research Integrity Team comprises of four members:
+The Research Integrity Team comprises of the Senior Research Integrity Editor, Lisa Bero, and Research Integrity Editor, Stephanie Boughton.

 The following projects are currently on Cochrane’s Research Integrity Agenda and are divided into three main areas: